 Ricardo teams provided their expertise in power generation research and their experience of connecting renewable energy technologies to existing infrastructure.

 According to Ricardo's Colin McNaught, who has been advising the trial programme, the project is a unique opportunity to tap into an underused zero-carbon option:

 "This project opens up opportunities to utilise renewable energy technologies in ways not previously possible.
 It has the potential to provide significant opportunities in enabling rail infrastructure operators and governments to deliver the environmental changes needed for a 'net zero' future."

-In summer 2020, following a successful first year in operation, the Riding Sunbeams project secured a further £2.5 million of funding from the UK's Getting Building Fund and its First of a Kind 2020 programme.
+In summer 2020, following a successful first year in operation, the Riding Sunbeams project secured a further £2.5 million of funding.